-WORLD RELIGIONS (Semester) This semester course focuses on the five recognized world religions of Judaism, Christianity, Islam, Hinduism, and Buddhism.
-The course will also look at some smaller recognized belief systems such as but not necessarily limited to Sikhism, Jainism, and Taoism, as time allows.
+WORLD RELIGIONS (Semester) As a semester course, World Religions focuses on the five recognized global religions of Judaism, Christianity, Islam, Hinduism, and Buddhism.
+The course will also look at some smaller recognized belief systems such as but not necessarily limited to Sikhism, Jainism, and Taoism, as time allows in an end of course project.
+ONLY JUNIORS and SENIORS are eligible for this course in the 2025-2026 academic year.